-“Take the most rigorous, technical courses you can in order to differentiate yourself from the rest of the workforce, particularly in this difficult economic environment.”
+“Take the most rigorous, challenging courses that you can in order to differentiate yourself.”

 Home: San Antonio, Texas